Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 ### Implementation Overview
 When this scene first loads, it will initialize Unity Services and sign the player in anonymously using Authentication.
 This can be seen in the SeasonalEventsSceneManager script.
 Once Unity Services completes initialization, Remote Config is queried to get the current values for the event-related keys.
-These values allow for displaying the active event name, the potential rewards for completing the event challenge, and the themed background image.
+These values allow for displaying the active event name, the potential rewards for completing the event challenge, and the themed background image and play buttons.

 Remote Config also tells us when the event ends, which is used in the CountdownManager for determining and displaying how much time is left in the current event.
 When that time runs out, it triggers a new call to remote config, to get the updated values for the next event.